Ferns & Focus

 Handling and Placement

 Always use a well-draining cactus or succulent potting mix.
-Ensure the pot has drainage holes to prevent standing water at the roots.
+Use a planter with drainage holes to prevent standing water at the roots.

 In-Depth Care & Growth